TheTechNp/iptv/README.md

 ## 🌐 Channels Included

+- All Languages
-- 🇳🇵 Nepali Channels
+- Nepali
+- Hindi
-- 🇬🇧 English Channels
+- English
-- Combined Channels playlist

 ---

 ## ⚙️ About This Project